bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 screenshots of the browser's output.
 The testing framework then compares the visual output to each test's dedicated baseline files.

-Each test in ``test:integration`` consists of two types of baseline comparison:
+Each test in ``test:integration`` consists of two types of baseline comparisons:

 Textual baseline comparison
   For each test, the testing framework compares the pixel location of certain elements